matthewjpyates/werewolfchat/README.md

 Werewolf Chat
-An end to end encryption android chat app with post quatum encryption Intergrated with both TOR and I2P
+An open source end to end encryption android chat app with post quatum encryption Intergrated with both TOR and I2P
-Try it now at on the Google Play Store
+Currenlty in the google play store.

 Https address: werewolfchat.com